 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Deborah trained as a teacher before producing and writing children’s TV at Network TEN.
-She has written over 20 novels, including the Max Remy and Jasper Zammitt series, Grimsdon and New City, about kids living in a climate-changed world.
-Her latest novel is Teresa: A New Australian, and was inspired by her dad who made the journey from Europe to Australia after the devastation of WW2.
+Deborah trained as a teacher before producing and writing children’s TV at Network Ten.
+She has written over 25 novels, including the Max Remy and Jasper Zammit (Soccer Legend) series, Grimsdon and New City, about kids living in a climate-changed world.
+Teresa: A New Australian is a migration story inspired by Deb’s dad who made the journey from Europe to Australia after the devastation of WW2.
+The Stupendously Spectacular Spelling Bee and the sequel, The Most Marvellous Spelling Bee Mystery is about a shy brilliant speller, whose family encourage her to enter the world’s greatest bee.
+Her first picture book is, Wolfie An Unlikely Hero.
+Deb is a proud ambassador for the literacy charity Room to Read.

 AMAZING!
 It was an unqualified success – Deb is just fabulous and a lovely lovely lady.
 She was fabulous with all the kids and as she moved down the grades, Deb altered her talk to suit the age level – kids are still very enthused about her work.
 I’ve sent emails to Deb from each of our K-2 classes and she has replied to them which they think is just great.
 Also we were doing a late Book Week and held a book parade on the day of Deb’s visit with her as our special guest and even Deb dressed up for it.
 I would happily recommend Deb to any school who is looking for an author to visit.